Mooy1/InfinityExpansion/README.md

 Storage Units - Hold huge amounts of items, work with cargo

+Advanced Anvil - WIP used to combine slimefun gear and enchants

+Alloy Synthesizer - Creates alloys from combinations of singularities.

 Void Harvester - Collects void bits using power

 Singularity Contructor - Creates singularities from huge amounts of resources